5 personality traits that the Brits could learn from the Dutch

 If we had a little more confidence, we might find socialising a little easier.
 Image: Freepik

-As a result, we let those negative thoughts win, and use alcohol as a helping hand.
+As a result, we let those negative thoughts win and use alcohol as a helping hand.

 Even when we write a resume, we worry that selling ourselves makes us “stuck up.”

-We constantly worry about what people think of us at any given moment.
-We worry about saying the wrong thing.
-If we forget someone’s name, we even try and avoid asking, so we are awkwardly trying to skirt around needing to say the person’s name.
+If we forget someone’s name, we even try to avoid asking, so we are awkwardly trying to skirt around needing to say the person’s name.

 In short, we are just awkward and insecure sometimes.
-After all, we do tend to have a glass of wine or two (maybe even the bottle) and call that a bit of “Dutch courage” — why’s that?
+After all, we do tend to have a glass of wine or two (maybe even the bottle) and call that a bit of “Dutch courage.”
+Why’s that?

 Throughout history, we wanted the Dutch’s confidence!
 It would be great if we could do it with a little less alcohol. 🍺